Numerical Analysis II

 This module introduces numerical methods for approximating functions and data, evaluating integrals and solving ordinary differential equations.
 It continues the introduction to numerical analysis begun in MATH20602.
 It provides theoretical analysis of the problems along with algorithms for their solution.
 Insight into the algorithms will be given through MATLAB illustrations, but the course does not require any programming.

-On completion of the module, students will be familiar with
+On completion of the module, students will be familiar with:

-They will also recognize some of the difficulties that can occur in the numerical solution of problems arising in science and engineering.
+- recognize some of the difficulties that can occur in the numerical solution of problems arising in science and engineering.

 - Other - 20%